Proteomics Core FacilitySample Preparation

 For in-gel digestion of proteins, basically any type of SDS-PAGE gel will work (gradient or non-gradient, self-cast or precast, reducing or non-reducing), as long as you use high-grade reagents to prepare them, and fresh buffers to run them.
 If you use home-made gels, don’t cast and run them on the same day.
 Leaving a gel overnight will allow polymerization to complete, thus preventing crosslinking of proteins in the gel by residual radicals.
 This is best done at room temperature (not in the fridge/cold room) by covering the gel in plastic, adding some wet tissue to prevent drying of the gel.
 Gels can be kept at least a week before running.
 Please observe the shelf-life of precast gels.

-All Coomassie stains are compatible with proteolysis and mass spectrometry, including commercial Coomassie staining kits such as GelCode Blue Stain from Pierce, Bio-Rad's Bio-Safe Coomassie stain and the Colloidal Blue Staining kit from Invitrogen.
-Nevertheless, try to stain your gel for the minimum time to (just) detect your protein(s) of interest.
+Not all coomassie stains are compatible with mass spectrometry.
+We strongly recommend that you mix your own coomassie stains (see protocol below for the recipe).
+Always try to only stain your gel for the minimum time to (just) detect your protein(s) of interest.
 Remember that staining is only meant to visualize the band.
 Extended staining will increase the background in subsequent MS analysis, it will NOT increase the amount of protein.
 Destain the gel thoroughly to clear the background and to enhance visibility of the band.
 Do NOT heat your gel in the microwave to speed up the staining!
 This will bake your protein in the gel, we will never get it out again.

 Only *SOME* protocols for silverstaining are compatible with mass spectrometry.
 Even then, this has some caveats, so we recommend using silverstaining only if you have no other option.
 If your protein of interest can be visualized by Coomassie, this is the way to go.
 Remember, a more sensitive stain does not increase the amount of protein.
 Nevertheless, we have seen nice results using this protocol.
 Based on our (bad) experience with commercial kits, we advise against the use of any of those.
 The crucial point is that some of them use (but don’t disclose the presence of) crosslinkers like glutaraldehyde which seriously hamper the recovery of proteins.
 Even for our preferred protocol, we have seen the best results from freshly stained gels.
 Therefore, please inform us if you plan to send such samples, so that we can synchronize and start processing the sample immediately upon receipt.